HomePage Path

 NZ 085-786 Northumberland England

 Belsay CastleBelsay Castle is a 14th century stone three storey tower house, founded by John de Strivelyn.
 A two storey Tudor mansion was added to the west side and later the mansion was given a Jacobean west wing, now ruinous.
 The impressive unaltered tower, is crowned by four round corner bartizan's, standing above the machicolated parapet.
 In the vaulted basement is a kitchen, with a well and above is a hall and a solar, both with fireplaces and tall traceried windows with seats.
 There is a north wing of four storeys and in the southwest corner, a spiral stair and six small rooms.
-7 miles south-east is Ponteland Castle and Vicar's Pele.
+7 miles south-east in Ponteland is the Blackbird Inn and the Vicar's Pele.

 Street Map